oracle-livelabs/security/accessgovernancee2e/data-load/data-load.md

      ```
     <copy>Oracl@123456</copy>
     ```
-5. Assign Administrator Application Role to User Pamela Green
+5. Login to OCI console Identity Domain: ag-domain as the Identity Domain Administrator.
+Assign Administrator Application Role to User Pamela Green

     * In the OCI console, navigate to Identity -> Domains -> Default Domain -> Oracle Cloud Services -> AG-service-instance -> Application Role.

-    * Notice the *AG Administrator* Role listed.
-Click on the Downward arrow on the right corner.
+    * Notice the *AG Administrator* Role and *AG Campaign Administrator* ROle listed.
+Click on the Downward arrow on the right corner for each of them.

     ![OIG Identity Roles and Access Policies](images/user-approle.png)